 After driving to the school and parking, Mikle says Nicholson and Ryan saw someone on campus they "had a beef" with.

-"So they jumped out of the car to confront [the person]," writes the investigating officer.
+"So they jumped out of the car to confront [the person]," the investigating officer wrote.
 "They never fought and worked out their beef, and got back in the car."